 One of the biggest 21st Century insurance stories has been that of Aviva, the British company that has grown to the world’s ninth-largest insurer.
 One of its subsidiaries is Pilot Insurance, which began life in 1927.
-Pilot was purchased for $200 million in 1986 by General Accident which, in 1999, changed its name to CGU Insurance Company of Canada and then later to Aviva Insurance of Canada, in 2003.
-Pilot remains a member company of Aviva, operating only in Ontario.
+The pilot was purchased for $200 million in 1986 by General Accident which, in 1999, changed its name to CGU Insurance Company of Canada and then later to Aviva Insurance of Canada, in 2003.
+The pilot remains a member company of Aviva, operating only in Ontario.

 Both Pilot Insurance and Scottish & York Insurance were recently rebranded to reflect Aviva’s “One Aviva” marketing strategy.
 Since Aviva was built around the many acquisitions, a unified image for Canada’s second-largest insurance company has been sought for consumer recognition and confidence.